What will you learn?

 - Explain risks to stakeholders, most importantly management

 The Capture The Flag challenge combines all steps of the penetration test.
 In this exercise, you will demonstrate your understanding of the principles of penetration testing, your ability to apply the principles to a concrete project, and your competence to effectively analyse unknown situations to find potential weaknesses.
 After completing the challenge, you will write a report that would be sent to an actual customer.

 Ethical Hacking Practitioner Certification Exam

 Ethical Hacking Practitioner is an advanced-level certification that validates your knowledge and hands-on skills as a professional ethical hacker.
 The exam tests your understanding of the penetration testing process from intake to reporting, and your ability to test networks, devices, access control, software and databases for security.

 The Ethical Hacking Practitioner certification exam is conducted by the SECO-Institute, Europe’s leading security and continuity certification body.
 The exam voucher is included in the course fee, but you need to schedule your exam with the SECO-Institute.
 Upon successful completion of the exam, you will receive an exam certificate and an invitation to register your official SECO-Ethical Hacking Practitioner (S-EHP) certification title.
 By activating your certification title, you will become a certified professional in your field and you will receive a shareable digital badge to verify your competence to clients, employers and fellow professionals.

-- Exam format: 10 multiple-choice questions and 5 open questions
+- 10 multiple-choice questions and 5 open-ended questions

 What are the benefits of a SECO-Ethical Hacking Practitioner (S-EHP) certificate?